great-expectations/great_expectations/CONTRIBUTING_EXPECTATIONS.md

 ## Verify Expectation metadata

-Verifying your custom Expectation metadata ensures that it is accredited to you and includes an accurate description.
+Verifying your Custom Expectation metadata ensures that it is accredited to you and includes an accurate description.

-Great Expectations maintains a number of custom Expectation packages, that contain thematically related custom Expectations.
+Great Expectations maintains a number of Custom Expectation packages, that contain thematically related Custom Expectations.
 These packages are located in the [Great Expectations contrib directory](https://github.com/great-expectations/great_expectations/tree/develop/contrib) and on [PyPI](https://pypi.org/).
-If your custom Expectation fits within one of these packages, you're encouraged to contribute your custom Expectation directly to one of these packages.
+If your Custom Expectation fits within one of these packages, you're encouraged to contribute your Custom Expectation directly to one of these packages.

 If you're not contributing to a specific package, your Custom Expectation is automatically published in the [PyPI great-expectations-experimental package](https://pypi.org/project/great-expectations-experimental/).
-This package contains all Great Expectations experimental community-contributed custom Expectations that have not been submitted to other packages.
+This package contains all Great Expectations experimental community-contributed Custom Expectations that have not been submitted to other packages.

-Confirm the `library_metadata` object for your custom Expectation includes the following information:
+Confirm the `library_metadata` object for your Custom Expectation includes the following information:

-- `contributors`: Identifies the creators of the custom Expectation.
+- `contributors`: Identifies the creators of the Custom Expectation.
-- `tags`: Identifies the custom Expectation functionality and domain.
+- `tags`: Identifies the Custom Expectation functionality and domain.
 For example, `statistics`, `flexible comparisons`, `geography`, and so on.
-- `requirements`: Identifies if your custom Expectation relies on third-party packages.
+- `requirements`: Identifies if your Custom Expectation relies on third-party packages.

 ## Submit a pull request